duckdb/dbt-duckdb/README.md

 You can load any supported [DuckDB extensions](https://duckdb.org/docs/extensions/overview) by listing them in the `extensions` field in your profile.
 You can also set any additional [DuckDB configuration options](https://duckdb.org/docs/sql/configuration) via the `settings` field, including options that are supported in any loaded extensions.
+To use the [DuckDB Secrets Manager](https://duckdb.org/docs/configuration/secrets_manager.html), you can use the `secrets` field.
 For example, to be able to connect to S3 and read/write
 Parquet files using an AWS access key and secret, your profile would look something like this:

 ```